 You participate in all aspects of patient care and function independently in surgical cases.
 You are adequately supervised at all times for surgical cases and are primarily responsible for perioperative management of all surgical and hospitalized patients.

 You are encouraged to actively pursue new research projects.
 A broad range of research opportunities are available within the urologic fellowship program.
-One day a week is devoted to one or more research projects.
+One day a week is dedicated to research time.

 Mayo Clinic's Minimally Invasive Urologic Surgery Fellowship actively supports the preparation of manuscripts for publication and travel to regional and national meetings to present research data.